-- Individuals and organizations have the right to religious expression, even in the public square.
+- Individuals and organizations have the right to religious expression and religious conscious, even in the public square.
 Individuals, churches, businesses, and other organizations have the freedom to non-intrusively exercise religion and their religious conscience.

 - The police (local, state, and federal) need a warrant, signed by a judge, to search my person and property, which includes my electronic devices.